Ipasky/aws-minecraft-modded-server/README.md

-# AWS EC2 for setting up a private Minecraft moded (Forge) server
+# Guide to setting up a private Minecraft Forge server on AWS EC2.

 ## Introduction
-This repository is a guide for everyone who wants to set up their private Minecraft Forge server (also for me to remember the, allways forgotten, steps).
-We are going to use AWS EC2 to host the server.
+This repository serves as a guide for anyone looking to set up their own private Minecraft Forge server, using AWS EC2 for hosting.
+It's also a reference for me to remember the often-forgotten steps in the process.

+In this guide, we’ll walk through all the necessary steps to get your server running smoothly, from setting up Java and Forge to configuring the server and installing mods.
+Whether you're new to hosting Minecraft servers or just need a refresher, this guide will help you get your server up and running quickly.

 ## Index
 - 1 - [Game version and Mod List](#1-Game-Version-and-Mod-List)